MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-243-update.md

 Today, we’re excited to announce the public preview of [Managed DevOps Pools (MDP)](https://aka.ms/mdp-docs), a feature of Azure DevOps that enables dev teams or platform engineering teams to quickly spin up custom DevOps pools that suit their team’s unique needs.
 It combines the flexibility of Scale Set agents and the ease of maintenance of Microsoft Hosted agents.
 It enables engineering teams to establish consistency and best practices while maximizing performance, security, compliance, and cost-efficiency for their custom DevOps Pools.

 By using Managed DevOps Pools, teams can expect to see the following key benefits:
-Hosted on your behalf: MDP is a fully managed service where VMs powering the agents are created/managed by Microsoft services in Microsoft owned Azure subscriptions.
+* Hosted on your behalf: MDP is a fully managed service where VMs powering the agents are created/managed by Microsoft services in Microsoft owned Azure subscriptions.
-Time spent in Management: MDP drastically reduces time spent in management of agents that are based on on-premises infrastructure or manually maintained.
+* Time spent in Management: MDP drastically reduces time spent in management of agents that are based on on-premises infrastructure or manually maintained.
-Specific Pools: Due to the ease with which new pools can be created, organizations can very easily create multiple team-specific or workload-specific pools.
+* Specific Pools: Due to the ease with which new pools can be created, organizations can very easily create multiple team-specific or workload-specific pools.
-DevOps Billing: MDP helps optimize a team’s DevOps bill through many features.
+* DevOps Billing: MDP helps optimize a team’s DevOps bill through many features.
 It makes it easy for teams to find an optimal balance between a pool’s QoS/performance and cost.
-Scalable: MDP scales to 1000s of agents in a single pool.
+* Scalable: MDP scales to 1000s of agents in a single pool.

-Teams can create pools with [quick-starter images](https://learn.microsoft.com/azure/devops/managed-devops-pools/configure-images?view=azure-devops&tabs=azure-portal#azure-pipelines-images) that contain the same software present in Microsoft hosted agents or with images that the team has created with pre-requisites that are unique to their scenario.
+Teams can create pools with [quick-starter images](https://learn.microsoft.com/azure/devops/managed-devops-pools/configure-images?view=azure-devops&tabs=azure-portal#azure-pipelines-images) that contain the same software present in Microsoft hosted agents or with images the team has created with pre-requisites that are unique to their scenario.

 Learn more about Managed DevOps Pools by reading our [blogpost](https://devblogs.microsoft.com/devops/managed-devops-pools/) or its [documentation](https://aka.ms/mdp-docs).